 Appealing a Winding Up Order

-We will focus on the court process for the ‘Order’ in this article, but you can read more about your options for adjourning or stopping a winding up petition here.
-There are two situations in which you can cancel out a winding up order:
+We will focus on the court process for the ‘Order’ in this article, but you can read more about your options for adjourning or stopping a winding-up a petition here.
+There are two situations in which you can cancel out a winding-up order:

 - If your company is able to pay its debts and can prove solvency; or

-In both situations, you must make the application to cancel the winding up order within 5 working days of receiving the order otherwise, the application will be rejected.
-The first step for applying to cancel a winding up order is to fill in Form 7.1A.
+In both situations, you must make the application to cancel the winding-up the order within 5 working days of receiving the order otherwise, the application will be rejected.
+The first step for applying to cancel a winding-up order is to fill in Form 7.1A.
 Download form 7.1A here.
-You must write a witness statement giving details of the company’s financial position and take this, along with form 7.1A and the court fee to the court that issued the winding up order.
+You must write a witness statement giving details of the company’s financial position and take this, along with form 7.1A and the court fee to the court that issued the winding-up order.